 - Subgrid-Scale Turbulence Prognostic turbulent kinetic energy closure at level 2.5 including effects from subgrid-scale condensation and from thermal circulations.
-Option for a diagnostic second order K-closure of hierarchy level 2 for vertical turbulent fluxes.
-Preliminary option for calculation of horizontal turbulent diffusion in terrain following coordinates (3D Turbulence). - Surface Layer Parameterization A Surface layer scheme (based on turbulent kinetic energy) including a laminar-turbulent roughness layer.
-Option for a stability-dependent drag-law formulation of momentum, heat and moisture fluxes according to similarity theory (Louis (1979)). - Grid-Scale Clouds and Precipitation Cloud water condensation and evaporation by saturation adjustment.
+Option for a diagnostic second order K-closure of hierarchy level 2 for vertical turbulent fluxes (not ported to the blocked data structure).
+Option for calculation of horizontal turbulent diffusion in terrain following coordinates (3D Turbulence; tested in artificial setups). - Surface Layer Parameterization A Surface layer scheme (based on turbulent kinetic energy) including a laminar-turbulent roughness layer.
+Option for a stability-dependent draglaw formulation of momentum, heat and moisture fluxes according to similarity theory This option has not been ported to the blocked data structure.
+(Louis (1979)).

+- Grid-Scale Clouds and Precipitation Cloud water condensation and evaporation by saturation adjustment.
 Precipitation formation by a bulk microphysics parameterization including water vapour, cloud water, cloud ice, rain and snow with 3D transport for the precipitating phases.
 Option for a new bulk scheme including graupel.
 Option for a simpler column equilibrium scheme. - Subgrid-Scale Clouds Subgrid-scale cloudiness is interpreted by an empirical function depending on relative humidity and height.
 A corresponding cloud water content is also interpreted.
-Option for a statistical subgrid-scale cloud diagnostic for turbulence. - Moist Convection Tiedtke (1989) mass-flux convection scheme with equilibrium closure based on moisture convergence.
-Option for the Kain-Fritsch (Kain and Fritsch (1993)) convection scheme with non-equilibrium CAPE-type closure. - Shallow Convection Reduced Tiedtke scheme for shallow convection only. - Radiation δ two-stream radiation scheme after Ritter and Geleyn (1992) short and longwave fluxes (employing eight spectral intervals); full cloud-radiation feedback. - Soil Model Multi-layer version of the former two-layer soil model after Jacobsen and Heise (1982) based on the direct numerical solution of the heat conduction equation.
-Snow and interception storage are included.
-Option for the (old) two-layer soil model employing the extended force-restore method still included. - Fresh-Water Lake Parameterization Two-layer bulk model after Mironov (2008) to predict the vertical temperature structure and mixing conditions in fresh-water lakes of various depths. - Sea-Ice Scheme Parameterization of thermodynamic processes (without rheology) after Mironov and B. (2004).
-The scheme basically computes the energy balance at the surface of the ice, using one layer of sea ice. - Terrain and Surface Data All external parameters of the model are available at various resolutions for a pre-defined region covering Europe.
+Option for a statistical subgrid-scale cloud diagnostic for turbulence.
+This option has not been ported to the blocked data structure. - Moist Convection Tiedtke (1989) mass-flux convection scheme with equilibrium closure based on moisture convergence.
+Option for the current IFS Tiedtke-Bechtold convection scheme. - Shallow Convection Reduced Tiedtke scheme for shallow convection only. - Radiation δ two-stream radiation scheme after Ritter and Geleyn (1992) short and longwave fluxes (employing eight spectral intervals); full cloud-radiation feedback. - Soil Model Multi-layer version of the former two-layer soil model after Jacobsen and Heise (1982) based on the direct numerical solution of the heat conduction equation.
+Snow and interception storage are included. - Fresh-Water Lake Parameterization Two-layer bulk model after Mironov (2008) to predict the vertical temperature structure and mixing conditions in fresh-water lakes of various depths. - Sea-Ice Scheme Parameterization of thermodynamic processes (without rheology) after Mironov and Ritter (2004).
+The scheme basically computes the energy balance at the iceâĂŹs surface, using one layer of sea ice. - Terrain and Surface Data All external parameters of the model are available at various resolutions for a pre-defined region covering Europe.
 For other regions or grid-spacings, the external parameter file can be generated by a preprocessor program using high-resolution global data sets.